openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Leap Root on ZFS.rst

        sgdisk     -n4:0:0        -t4:8309 $DISK

+   **Hints:**

-   If you are creating a mirror or raidz topology, repeat the partitioning commands for all the disks which will be part of the pool.
+   - If you are creating a mirror or raidz topology, repeat the partitioning commands for all the disks which will be part of the pool.

 #.
 Create the boot pool::